RevadiSundaram/Namaste-React/3-Foundation/readme.md

 - This is not pure JS
 - JSX code is transpiled (converted which browser understands) before it reaches JS engine
 - Parcel is transpiling the code (managing) => Babel does it
+- We can write any JS element inside JSX using curly brackets {}
+- Prevents cross site scripting attacks
+- JSX is making our code readable, not react

 # Babel
 - Babel is a package which is inside parcel